wmorgan/dcos-docs/1.7/overview/components.md

 ---
-post_title: "An Introduction to DC/OS Components"
+post_title: An Introduction to DC/OS Components
 nav_title: Components
 menu_order: 4
 ---
-DC/OS core components are the many services that together comprise DC/OS.
-The kernel of DC/OS is [Apache Mesos](http://mesos.apache.org/) but the DC/OS is actually made of of *many* more services than just this.
+The DC/OS core components are individual services that work together to provide a single datacenter operating system.
+The kernel of DC/OS is [Apache Mesos](http://mesos.apache.org/) but the DC/OS is actually made up of *many* more services, including a native Marathon instance to manage processes and installable services, and Mesos-DNS for service discovery.

 If you log into any host in the DC/OS cluster, you can view the currently running services by inspecting `/etc/systemd/system/dcos.target.wants/`.